Spindle (textiles)

-A spindle is a straight spike, usually made from wood, used for spinning, twisting fibers such as wool, flax, hemp, cotton into yarn.
+A spindle is a straight spike, usually made from wood, used for spinning, twisting fibers such as wool, flax, hemp, and cotton into yarn.
 It is often weighted at either the bottom, middle, or top, commonly by a disc or spherical object called a whorl; many spindles, however, are weighted simply by thickening their shape towards the bottom, e.g. Orenburg and French spindles.
 The spindle may also have a hook, groove, or notch at the top to guide the yarn.
 Spindles come in many different sizes and weights depending on the thickness of the yarn one desires to spin.

 History

 The origin of the first wooden spindle is lost to history because the materials did not survive.
 Whorl-weighted spindles date back at least to Neolithic times; spindle whorls have been found in archaeological digs around the world.
+Possible remains of spindle whorls were found in a Natufian village at Nahal Ein Gev II archeological site, Israel, from 12000 years ago.

 A spindle is also part of traditional spinning wheels where it is horizontal, such as the Indian charkha and the great or walking wheel.
 In industrial yarn production, spindles are used as well; see spinning jenny, spinning mule and ring spinning.

 The wood traditionally favoured for making spindles was that of Euonymus europaeus, from which derives the traditional English name spindle bush.